Crucified a Self-Denial Doctrine

 We are crucified with Christ when we denial self for Christ sake and this truth is shown through many scriptures.
 I will review one, 1 Corinthians 1:23 shows we preach Christ crucified, the Greek definition of crucified is to impale on the cross; figuratively, to extinguish (subdue) passion or selfishness:--crucify.
 By definition figurative language is new insight into the object or subject of a work and goes beyond the actual meaning of a word.
 This new insight is what God wants us to have which is beyond the insight of being impaled on the cross.
 To extinguish (subdue) passion or selfishness is to deny self and when we deny self He can live in us and we are following in His footsteps same as when He denied self unto death on the cross.

-Definition of Deny Self excerpted from blow Greek definition;
+Definition of Deny Self excerpted from below Greek definition;

 1b) to forget one's self, lose sight of one's self and one's own interests